bytedance/gopkg/README.md

 ## Releases

-`gopkg` recommends users to "live-at-head" (update to the latest commit from the main branch as often as possible).
+`gopkg` recommends using the latest tagged version for stability.
-We develop at `develop` branch and will only merge to `main` when `develop` is stable.
+We develop on the `main` branch and create tagged releases when stable.

 ## How To Use

-You can use `go get -u github.com/bytedance/gopkg@main` to get or update `gopkg`.
+You can use `go get -u github.com/bytedance/gopkg@latest` to get or update `gopkg`.

 ## License